 The board of directors of private and public limited companies must prepare a balance sheet at least every 12 months containing a summary of the assets and liabilities of the company and a profit and loss statement for the fiscal year.
 The board must have the balance sheet and profit and loss statement examined by an auditor appointed by the general shareholders' meeting of the company.
 The statement must be submitted to the general meeting for approval within four months of the end of the fiscal year.
-The financial statement must be submitted to the Ministry of Commerce within one month from the day the general meeting approves the audited financial statements.
+The financial statement must be submitted to the general meeting approves the audited financial statements.